Skip to content

 Voting nodes require voting keys, which must be registered for a limited validity period.

-For security reasons, each voting key is valid for a maximum of 180 days (roughly six months), so keys must be renewed periodically to keep the node eligible for voting on finalization.
+For security reasons, each voting key is valid for a maximum of 180 days (roughly six months), so keys must be renewed periodically to keep the node eligible for voting on finalization, both on mainnet and testnet.

 Only one key is required for the voting process at any given time, but up to three keys can be registered simultaneously.
 This allows overlapping validity periods, so a backup key remains available when another key expires.

-When Shoestring creates a voting node, it already registers two voting keys with consecutive validity periods.
-It also provides a command to renew them when required:
+When Shoestring creates a voting node, it already registers a voting key.
+It also provides a command to renew it:

-This command creates new keys as required and prepares the necessary transactions to:
+This command creates new keys that become active once the current one expires, and prepares the necessary transactions to:

 The transactions are stored in a file named renew_voting_keys_transaction.dat.